Fdevmsy/Web-DataMining_Project_Report/README.md

 	We only used **2 Convolutional Layers** with small shapes and 2 Fully-connected layers.
 	The result was not that good, we **still get overfitting** after 4000 iterations,  however the **test result was 10% better** than before.

-	We're still find a way to deal with it, however the **obvious reason is that our dataset is insufficient**, and we don't have enough time to make more improvement.
+	We're still finding a way to deal with it, however the **obvious reason is that our dataset is insufficient**, and we don't have enough time to make more improvement.

 	As a result, we roughly **achieved 43% accuracy after 5000 iterations**, and the running time is **over half an hour**.